oracle/graal/docs/tools/insight/Insight-Manual.md

 });
 ```

-The `returnNow` method immediatelly stops execution and returns to the caller of the `plus` function.
+The `returnNow` method immediately stops execution and returns to the caller of the `plus` function.
-The body of the `plus` method is not executed at all because the insight `on('enter', ...)` was applied, e.g., before the actual body of the function was executed.
+The body of the `plus` method is not executed at all because the insight `on('enter', ...)` was applied, for example, before the actual body of the function was executed.
-Multiplying instead of adding two numbers may not sound very tempting, but the same approach is useful in providing add-on caching (e.g., memoization) of repeating function invocations.
+Multiplying instead of adding two numbers may not sound very tempting, but the same approach is useful in providing add-on caching (for example, memoization) of repeating function invocations.

 It is also possible to let the original function code run and just alter its result.
 For example, alter the result of `plus` function to be always non-negative: